vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 an impromptu meeting with a work colleague just around the time I was planning to go for (delayed) exercise, right on the heels of another meeting that delayed my intended start time of exercise.

+## 2025-07-15: skipped all exercise

+On Tuesday 2025-07-15, I skipped all exercise.
+This was due to a bunch of time-sensitive stuff in the morning, as I am trying to wrap up several items.